ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

      Commands/initialise.py

-Do note that when running on a cluster additional arguments may be needed, for instance under Slurm the above command would change to something like:
+Do note that when running on a cluster additional arguments may be needed, for instance under the Slurm workload manager the above command would change to something like:

 ::

-     srun -N1 -n1 -p graceTST Commands/initialise.py
+     srun -N1 -n1 -c1 Commands/initialise.py

 In the ``Examples/`` directory a number of common command sequences are given.
 For instance, for configuration with specified training and